izne/SmoothStick/Readme.md

 Copy the produced .xpl to a folder of your choise inside X-Plane/Resources/plugins/.

 ### SPU
-The SPU is a device which stands between the control hardware and X-Plane system.
+The SPU is a fictional device which stands between the control hardware and the X-Plane system.
+It contains the following functions:
-* Axis data- The function implements a gradual change of the values of the input controller, resulting in a smoother movements of the flight surfaces of the aircraft.
+* Axis - Implements a gradual change of the values of the input controller, resulting in a smoother movements of the flight surfaces of the aircraft.
-* Breaking - The device provides progressive breaking action as a custom command.
+* (Breaking) - Provides progressive breaking action as a custom command.
-* Tiller - The device provides a nose tiller control mode as a custom command.
+* (Tiller) - Provides a nose tiller control mode as a custom command.
-* Rudder Trim - The device provides a rudder trimming control takeover action as a custom command.
+* (Rudder Trim) - Provides a rudder trimming control takeover action as a custom command.
-* Protections - The device provides basic flight envelope protections.
+* (Protections) - Provides basic flight envelope protections.